teacup123123/coding_blog/_posts/2019-05-27-GKS2019Q2-Circuit-Boards.md

       if ystart == 301:
         break
 ```
-This catepiller movement of y_start and y_end is so cute :D.
+This catepiller movement of `y_start` and `y_end` is so cute :D.
 We know for sure that the catepiller can only move forward, so the complexity is N for this while loop. giving a complexity of N^3.
 The question is will this caterpiller go over all valid configs?

 Say the optimal config is [A~B]x[C~D]
 A and B are bruteforcefully covered
-At a certain moment, y_start *is going to become C*, by a rightward movement from y_start = C-1.
-If y_end is left of D, it will now advance until it works, never becoming too big in the process so as to necessite shifting of y_start.
-Is it possible that y_end is already right of D?
-Well in that case going back to the moment when y_end just became D, y_start must be on the left of C, since that event happened afterwards!
-And so y_start will keep on advancing because it stays invalid until it hits that C, *otherwise, violation of optimality*!
+At a certain moment, `y_start` *is going to become C*, by a rightward movement from y_start = C-1.
+If `y_end` is left of D, it will now advance until it works, never becoming too big in the process so as to necessite shifting of `y_start`.
+Is it possible that `y_end` is already right of D?
+Well in that case going back to the moment when `y_end` just became D, `y_start` must be on the left of C, since that event happened afterwards!
+And so `y_start` will keep on advancing because it stays invalid until it hits that C, *otherwise, violation of optimality*!

 Now that is a whooping N increase, but still,
 ```python